Olethreutinae

 (NCBI-index: 2.561072)

 Even though the drawing of the Sprout Marble (Celypha siderana) is quite striking, I still had to search hard to identify this leaf roller.
-Especially the silver-grey spots that are spread over the forewing can be used as an important characteristic.
+Silver-grey spots spread over the forewing can especially be used as an essential characteristic.
 The forewing is also yellow-brown with many black narrow transverse lines and large black spots varying in size.
 The legs are ringed alternately yellow and brown.
-The flight period is in one generation from the beginning of June to the end of July and the wingspan is 14-18mm.
+The flight period is one generation, from the beginning of June to the end of July, and the wingspan is 14-18mm.
 Host plant: Meadowsweet.
 Dutch name: Kristalbladroller.
 Frisian name:

 Flying period: